-The twelve graduate attributes provided by the PEC as per Manual of Accreditation 2014 have been adopted by the Department of Electronic Engineering MUET Jamshoro as the PLOs for its Bachelor in Electronic Engineering Program.
-It is ensured that these PLOs are achieved by respective CLOs of Electronic Engineering curriculum as assessed through both direct and indirect methods.
+The twelve graduate attributes provided by the PEC as per Manual of Accreditation 2019 (3rd Edition) have been adopted as the PLOs for its Bachelor of Engineering Programs in MUET, Jamshoro and its campus.
+It is ensured that these PLOs are achieved by respective CLOs of Engineering curriculum as assessed through both direct and indirect methods.